Sony unveiled Project Morpheus at GDC 2014 introducing us to the first real virtual reality competitor to the Oculus Rift.

 The Crescent Bay edition of Rift is equally spectacular in usage compared to Project Morpheus but it doesn't provide any real game demos to show off how well it does with interactive experiences.
 Granted, the Oculus team seem more keen on providing immersive experiences without peripherals opposed to full on games.

 This is where the Morpheus has the edge.
 Its proven itself a real contender for virtual reality in your living room thanks to the incorporation of the Move controllers and the PlayStation Eye.
+As for The London Heist, well, you'll have to try that for yourself to see what we're raving about.
+But it's truly something special.

 Read on for in-depth coverage on Project Morpheus, or if you're in the mood to read Cameron Faulkner's impressions, who nearly flipped his lid upon first trying it, check that out here.